rusi-ns/rusi-ns-web/wp-content/plugins/featured-image-from-url/readme.txt

 * use a **slider** of images as featured image;

+* define the video size for each screen;

 * apply your own **CSS style** or **<a href="http://marceljm.com/wordpress/featured-image-from-url-premium/#hover">18 hover effects</a>** to the images;

+* disable the WooCommerce lightbox.

 Click <a href="http://marceljm.com/wordpress/featured-image-from-url-premium/" targe="_blank">here</a> to know more.

-*WooCommerce compatibility: 2.6.X. and later.*
+*WooCommerce compatibility: 3.0.X. and later.*

 **<a href="http://fifu.marceljm.com/">Live Preview</a>**